ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 }
 ```

 The Engine Flex contract introduces the concept of external asset dependencies.
 These essentially function as on-chain pointers to off-chain assets stored using decentralized storage technologies and, with the latest version of flex, also supports fully on-chain data storage.
-An external asset dependency is comprised of its content indentifier (CID), if it's using Arweave or IPFS, a bytecodeAddress if it's spefically dealing with fully on-chain data, and a dependencyType, which maps to an Engine Flex supported platform.
+An external asset dependency is comprised of its content identifier (CID), if it's using Arweave or IPFS, a bytecodeAddress if it's specifically dealing with fully on-chain data, and a dependencyType, which maps to an Engine Flex supported platform.

 Engine Flex currently supports adding external asset dependencies of the following types:
 - IPFS